alurm/constructions/README.md

 Sometimes known as multidimensional arrays.

-Parameterized by it’s size (a tuple of n numbers) and element’s type.
+Parameterized by its size (a tuple of n numbers) and element’s type.

 Present in array languages: NumPy (?), APL, BQN, J, TensorFlow (?).